Memory Care and Alzheimer’s Resources For Tacoma and Pierce County

 There will come a time when a person with Alzheimer’s disease will need more care than can be provided at home.
-The individual may need to move into residential care, such as assisted living or a nursing home.
-Planning for a move into a care facility should begin well before admission is needed.
+The individual may need to move into residential care, at a nursing home.
+Planning for a move into a Alzheimer care facility should begin well before admission is needed.
 This advanced planning allows families to:

-- Learn about what memory care service options are available
+- Learn about what memory and dementia care service options are available

 - Determine which will best be able to meet the needs of an individual with dementia